The Daring Gourmet

 slicing the pastry

-Use a standard size non-stick muffin pan.
+Use a standard size non-stick muffin pan (I love my USA Pan muffin pan).
 Depending on how full you fill the tarts this recipe makes about 16 tarts so you may need a second muffin pan.

 Place a pastry round in each tin.
 Use your thumbs to press the pastry down and up the sides to the very top to fit the mold.